8bitmodern/RemoveLocalProfiles-GroupBased/README.md

 ## Overview

 The **Account Data Removal** PowerShell script is designed to automatically remove local user profiles from a Windows device based on membership in a designated local security group.
 The script also identifies and removes orphaned user profiles whose Security Identifiers (SIDs) can no longer be resolved.
+This will not Remove the Account from Local Users and Groups.
+This just removes the Account from the Registry and the Accounts Local Data.

 This script is intended for execution under the **LOCAL SYSTEM** account and is suitable for use with device management platforms such as Microsoft Intune, Configuration Manager, scheduled tasks, or other automated maintenance processes.